Erik-NA7/Simple-CRUD-Express-Postgres-Sequelize/README.md

-## CRUD API Implementation using NodeJS, Sequelize, PostgrSQL and Simple Dashboard
+## CRUD API Implementation using Express, Sequelize with PostgrSQL and Simple Dashboard

 1. Install packages with npm i
 2. Install sequelize-cli globally